 - Christopher Minkowski (Oxford) “Philosophers of Grammar on the Types of People”

 Oxford-Princeton Comparative Philology Project

 Astor Visiting Lecturer programme, University of Oxford

-Inner and South Asian Subfaculty of the Faculty of Oriental Studies, University of Oxford
+Inner and South Asian Subfaculty of the Faculty of Asian and Middle Eastern Studies, University of Oxford

 Contact: Christopher Minkowski, Faculty of Asian and Middle Eastern Studies, Oxford: email@example.com.